p3nguin-kun/penguinVim/README.md

 # ***Installation***
 - First, you need to install nvim and git
 ```
-sudo pacman -S nvim git (if you use Arch Linux or Arch-based distro)
+sudo pacman -S neovim git (if you use Arch Linux or Arch-based distro)

-sudo apt install nvim git (if you use Debian or Debian-based distro)
+sudo apt install neovim git (if you use Debian or Debian-based distro)

-sudo dnf install nvim git (if you use RHEL or Red-hat based distro)
+sudo dnf install neoqvim git (if you use RHEL or Red-hat based distro)
 ```

 - Install penguinVim